 IT’s all in the design

 Whether requiring a simple die or a complex part needing a progressive die, a perfectly stamped and formed part begins with proper die design.
 Maintaining continuous quality depends on proper die maintenance and sharpening.
-Quality parts that are delivered on time require that these services and more are provided in house.
-Our extensive design and machine shop means that this is true for both our dies and in addition our roll forming lines.
+Quality parts that are delivered on time require that these services and more are provided in-house.
+Our extensive design and machine shop means that this is true for our dies.
 From concept to completion we can help with your metal crafting needs.

 Four trained die makers with an average of 18 years’ experience and three assistants are all part of the dedicated team that will serve your tool and die-making needs.
 US Metal Crafters has made these and the below investments in machines in our commitment to exceeding customer expectations.